 - Your mother has an autoimmune disease, such as lupus.

-You may not have any symptoms for first-degree heart block.
+Most often, you would not have any symptoms for first degree heart block.
 You may not know you have heart block until it shows up on a test called an electrocardiogram (ECG).

 If you have second-degree or third-degree heart block, symptoms may include:

 - Feeling faint or fainting.

 - Heart palpitations -- Palpitations are when your heart feels like it is pounding, beating irregularly, or racing.

 Exams and Tests

 The cardiologist will talk to you about your medical history and the medicines you are taking.
 The cardiologist will also:

 - Do a complete physical exam.
 The provider will check you for signs of heart failure, such as swollen ankles and feet.

 - Do an ECG test to check the electrical signals in your heart.

-- You may need to wear a heart monitor for 24 to 48 hours or longer to check the electrical signals in your heart.
+- Recommend that you may need to wear a heart monitor for 24 to 48 hours or longer to check the electrical signals in your heart.

 - Have regular checkups with your provider.